 Your videographer and content manager will soon begin working with your sales team to address the questions they hear most often.
 They will also work with your subject matter experts (SMEs) to share their insights to drive organic traffic, which we’ll cover in more depth later.

-Remember, as you begin — company buy-in is essential.
-As Jen puts it, “Following the principles of They Ask, You Answer is a full company initiative."
+As you begin, remember — company buy-in is essential.
+As Jen puts it, “Following the principles of They Ask, You Answer is a full company initiative.”

 If other stakeholders are not committed to this initiative, you won’t get far.